- § 9001

-(a) Any person, regardless of age or mental condition, is entitled to make application for compensation under this chapter if the person is a victim as defined herein.
-In any instance in which the person entitled to make application is deemed by law to be incompetent the person may nevertheless appear in person or the application may be made on the person’s behalf by any person acting as a relative, guardian or attorney.
-Every victim making application shall be entitled to appear and be heard by the Agency in accordance with § 9012(b), (c), and (d) of this title.
+(a) Any person, regardless of age or mental condition, is entitled to make application for compensation under this chapter if the person is a claimant.
+In any instance in which the person entitled to make application is deemed by law to be a person who is incapacitated, the person may nevertheless appear in person or the application may be made on the person’s behalf by any person acting as a relative, guardian, or attorney.
+Every claimant making application is entitled to appear and be heard by the Agency in accordance with § 9012(b), (c), and (d) of this title.

-(b) Except in cases of dire hardship, as determined by the Agency, there shall be no payment of compensation where the claim is for less than $25.
+(b) Except in cases of dire hardship, as determined by the Agency, there may not be payment of compensation where the claim is for less than $25.
 Awards may be paid in a lump sum, or in periodic payments as determined by the Agency.
-Each and every payment shall be exempt from attachment, garnishment or any other remedy available to creditors for the collection of a debt.
+All payment is exempt from attachment, garnishment, or any other remedy available to creditors for the collection of a debt.

-(c) The Agency may require any injured person filing a claim pursuant to this chapter to submit to a physical or mental examination by a physician or physicians selected by the Agency.
+(c) The Agency may require any injured person filing a claim under this chapter to submit to a physical or mental examination by a physician selected by the Agency.

-(d) No compensation shall be awarded under the chapter to any individual victim (or in case of the death of the victim, to dependent relatives, or to the victim’s legal representative) in a total amount in excess of $25,000; provided, however, that the Agency may award compensation to victims who are permanently and totally disabled in an amount not to exceed $50,000.
+(d) Compensation may not be awarded under the chapter to a claimant in a total amount in excess of $25,000; provided, however, that the Agency may award compensation to victims who are permanently and totally disabled in an amount not to exceed $50,000.

-(e) Although a person otherwise incompetent may appear and press a claim before the Agency, payment of compensation shall not be made directly to any person legally incompetent to receive same but shall be made to a third person for the benefit of such incompetent.
-In the case of any payment for the benefit of a child or incompetent, the Agency shall order the payee to file an accounting with the Agency no later than January 31 of each year for the previous calendar year, and to take such other action as the Agency shall determine to be necessary and appropriate for the benefit of the child or incompetent.
+(e) Although a person who is incapacitated may appear and press a claim before the Agency, payment of compensation may not be made directly to any person who is incapacitated but must be made to a third person for the benefit of the person who is incapacitated.
+In the case of any payment for the benefit of a child or person who is incapacitated, the Agency shall order the payee to file an accounting with the Agency no later than January 31 of each year for the previous calendar year, and to take such other action as the Agency may determine to be necessary and appropriate for the benefit of the child or person who is incapacitated.

-(g) In the event that payment of an award of compensation has been received by the victim or claimant, or any dependent of the victim, and payments as set forth is subsection (f) of this section above are received, the victim, claimant, or dependent shall be obligated to reimburse the Agency for such funds received, to the full extent of the compensation paid by the agency.
+(g) In the event that payment of an award of compensation has been received by the claimant, and payments as set forth is subsection (f) of this section are received, the claimant is obligated to reimburse the Agency for the funds received, to the full extent of the compensation paid by the Agency.

-(h) The Director shall have authority to accept reimbursement of less than the full amount of compensation paid, but only in cases where the victim, claimant, or dependent is subjected to extreme hardship, as determined in the sole discretion of the Director.
+(h) The Executive Director has authority to accept reimbursement of less than the full amount of compensation paid, but only in cases where the claimant is subjected to extreme hardship, as determined in the sole discretion of the Executive Director.

-(a) All claims filed with the Agency shall be written and shall accurately describe the crime and circumstances which brought about the injury, damage or death, shall state the time and place the injury occurred, state the names of all persons involved if known and shall contain the amount claimed by the applicant.
+(a) All claims filed with the Agency must be in writing on the Agency’s provided claim form and signed by the claimant.
 The Agency shall initiate an investigation of the claim within 30 days of the filing of the claim.
-After this investigation, the Agency shall render a decision on whether or not to award compensation to the claimant, and if an award is made, the amount of that award.
-The Agency shall immediately mail a copy of its decision to the claimant, together with written notice of the claimants’ options for redress if dissatisfied with the Agency decision.
+After this investigation, the Agency shall render a decision on whether or not to award compensation to the claimant.
+The Agency shall immediately mail a copy of its decision to the claimant, together with written notice of the claimant’s options for redress if dissatisfied with the Agency decision.

-(b) If the claimant is dissatisfied with the Agency’s decision, the claimant may, within 15 days after the date the Agency decision is mailed, request either a reconsideration of the decision by the Executive Director or a review of the Agency’s decision by the Appeals Board.
-If such request is not timely made, then the Agency decision shall be final and not appealable to the Appeals Board or the Superior Court, notwithstanding § 9009(4), (5) and (6) of this title.
+(b) If the claimant is dissatisfied with the Agency’s decision, the claimant may, within 30 days after the date the Agency decision is mailed, file a request for reconsideration of the claim.
+The request must include additional information from the claimant that supports the claim request.
+If the request is not timely made, then the Agency decision is final and not appealable to the Appeals Board or the Superior Court.

 A claimant need not be represented by an attorney before the Appeals Board, but if such person is represented the Appeals Board may award an amount for services rendered.
 Such fees shall not exceed $1,000 or 15% of the amount awarded, whichever sum is less, and shall be in addition to the amount of compensation awarded to the claimant.
 An attorney shall not charge, demand, receive or collect for services rendered in connection with any proceedings under this chapter any amount other than awarded as attorneys’ fees under this section.59 Del.
 Laws, c.
 519, § 1; 77 Del.
 Laws, c.
 193, § 1;